BoumedineRayan/ProjectL1pythonGrp7/README.md

         - Displays words mentioned by all presidents, excluding unimportant words.
     - Exit the program (`Type 0`)
         - Exits the program.
--Type 2 to ask a question
+- Type 2 to ask a question